 Beard brushes work well for any beard.
 Men with coarse hair use them to soften and straighten out wavy beard hair, while others use them to distribute beard oil or beard balms to every strand for a healthier beard.

-Brushing your beard hair can also create more volume and direct hair where to grow, which makes it a great option for those with patchy beards or thin beard growth.
+Brushing your beard hair can also create more volume and direct hair where to grow, which makes it a great option for those who want to fix a patchy beard or thin beard growth.

 What is a Beard Comb?